bxlab/cmdb-quantbio/webpages/day4.md

 ## Answers to your FAQs

-Answers to the questions asked during the daily relfections from bootcamp are [here](../resources/references/reflection_questions_answered.html).
+Answers to the questions asked during the daily reflections from bootcamp are [here](../resources/references/reflection_questions_answered.html).